addrummond/mlm/Readme.md

 (The LTR-303ALS is very sensititive, so you won't lose any useful low-light sensitivity by doing this.)

 The LTR-303ALS integrates over a period of 50-400ms, which is far too long for effective flash metering.
-A different design (probably using a discrete photodiode) would therefore be required for this purpose.
+A different design would therefore be required for this purpose (probably using a discrete photodiode).